PlutonLib/PlutonLib/README.md

 <p align="center">
   <br><br>
   <samp>
     I'm Pluton.
-I am currently student in University of the Gazi.
+I am currently Engineer student in University of the Gazi.
 Coding C++, C# and Java for now.
 Learning Network and Forensic IT.
 I am a Turkish Translator at Hypixel. <a href="https://hypixel.net/"> Hypixel </a>.
 My Crowdin account <a href="https://crowdin.com/profile/PlutonLib-"> Crowdin PlutonLib Profile.
     </a>
   </samp>
 </p>